HL7NZ/nzf/input/pagecontent/usecases.md

 To retrieve the valueset:

->[base]/ValueSet/nzf-community-prescribing-list  (currently only available in the test system while ungoing QA)
+>[base]/ValueSet/nzf-community-prescribing-list  (currently only available in the test system while undergoing QA)

 This list contains the codes and the recommended description for each of these medications (prescribing term where available otherwise preferred term).